Answered By: Doug Bolden Last Updated: Dec 15, 2016 Views: 1126

 Step One: Setting Up Less Secure Apps

-The first step is to set both accounts to allow less secure apps.
-To do this, go to your email account (doesn't matter which account you set up first) click your user icon in the upper left corner, and then choose "My Account".
+The first step is to set up your UAH email account to allow less secure apps (depending on some factors, you might have to do this for both accounts).
+To do this, go to your email account click your user icon in the upper left corner, and then choose "My Account".

 Step Two: Setting up IMAP

 Now that you have done that, you will return to your GMail window and this time click on the little gear icon and then choose "Settings" from the drop down box that shows up.
 Once you get to settings, click on "Forwarding and POP/IMAP".
 Now, look down that page until you see "IMAP Access" and set it to Enable IMAP.
 Once you click enable, you must save changes.
-Once more, this is for both accounts.
+This is for both accounts

 Step Three: The Migration

 Once you have both account set to allow less secure apps, and have both to set to allow IMAP, the next step is to actually migrate the emails.
-You will log into the OIT Self-Service Portal and login with your LDAP credentials (even as an alumni, use your username and password that you used as a student, not the one you set up with your alumni email account).
+You will log into the OIT Self-Service Portal and login with your LDAP credentials (even as an alumni, use your username and password that you used as a student, not the info for you personal account).

 Trouble Shooting and FAQ